ZAHIDAHMED598/DIWALI-SALES-IN-PYTHON-EDA-1/README.md

 5.Jupyter Notebook: For interactive data analysis.

 CONCLUSION

 This README file provides an overview of the project, dataset, objectives, EDA steps, tools and files.
+The Diwali Sale Data Analysis project successfully provided actionable insights to improve customer experience and sales.
+By identifying potential customers and popular products, businesses can tailor their marketing strategies and optimize inventory management to meet demand effectively